 He has been writing, directing, and acting in short films over the past seven years, of which many have gone on to various film festivals, which includes, SIC and rE-fleKt.
 He has developed the story and project of 22 Fillmore over the past several years and believes it is ready to be created and shared on the global screen.

 Other movies include Unflinching Triumph: The Phillip Rockhammer Story directed by J.R.
 McCord, Swing, directed by Martin Guigui, Teknolust, (Sundance 2002) directed by Lynn Hershman-Leesom, starring Tilda Swinton, Bartleby and The Californians by Jonathan Parker and Cherish, (Sundance 2002) also directed by Finn Taylor.
-Recent feature projects include, All About Evil, Seducing Charlie Barker, documentary, Miss Representation (Sundance 2011), On The Road, directed by Walter Salles and Knife Fight, starring Rob Lowe.
+Other feature projects include, All About Evil, Seducing Charlie Barker, documentary, Miss Representation (Sundance 2011), On The Road, directed by Walter Salles and Knife Fight, starring Rob Lowe.